 - War & Society

 Students must meet all requirements of the School of Graduate Studies.
-Besides the required HST 7000 (Historical Methods), students select two fields of concentration (see above), for a total of 24 hours.
+Besides the required HST 7000 (Historical Methods), students select either two fields of concentration or choose War & Society as a single concentration, for a total of 24 hours.
 There must be a minimum of 12 hours in each field of concentration; there should be a minimum of 6 hours of 7000-level courses in each field of concentration.
 Students must seek the consent of a graduate director before taking course work outside their fields of concentration.
 Students may petition the graduate studies committee to grant exceptions to field of concentration.
 The student will present a research paper to the graduate studies committee for approval in the final semester of enrollment.
 The research paper will demonstrate the student's ability to work with primary and secondary historical sources, and to master academic writing, using notes and bibliography according to departmental standards.

 The Course Intensive Plan can also be dedicated entirely to the concentration in War and Society.